robert1ridley/Readable/README.md

 ## Start Developing

-To get started developing right away:
+After cloning the repository, to get started developing:

-* Install and start the API server
+* Install and then start the API server
     - `cd api-server`
     - `npm install`
     - `node server`